 Posca paint markers are widely regarded as one of the most reliable acrylic paint pens available today.
 They are known for their highly pigmented, opaque ink and consistent flow, making them a favorite among professional artists, illustrators, and mixed-media creators.

 Posca markers perform especially well on a wide range of surfaces, including paper, canvas, wood, glass, metal, and plastic.
 Their water-based acrylic ink dries quickly and produces clean, vibrant lines without excessive bleeding or streaking.
+On glossy ceramic, I had to redo fine lines more than once with Posca, the paint looked solid at first, but thin strokes shifted slightly once I went back over them.

 More details and full review here!